 Mr. Miki Kolobara, Esq.

 Mr. Miki Kolobara, Esq. is the managing attorney at Kolobara Law Firm, LLC.
-He practices primarily in commodities and derivatives trading law with particular emphasis on energy trading attorney, risk management, and compliance.
+He practices primarily in commodities and derivatives trading law with particular emphasis on energy trading, risk management, and compliance.
 Prior to founding Kolobara Law Firm, Mr. Kolobara spent 15 years working for several large energy companies where he assisted in creating and implementing trading policies and procedures, drafting standard trading and credit documentation, and training front and middle office personnel about legal and contractual aspects of energy trading.
-He has negotiated hundreds of master agreements and documentation for physical and financial transactions, as well as structured transactions for natural gas, electricity, coal, crude oil, and emissions allowances.
+He has negotiated hundreds of master agreements and documentation for physical and financial transactions, as well as structured transactions for natural gas, electricity, coal, LNG, crude oil, and emissions allowances.

 Mr. Kolobara serves on the Futures and Derivatives Law Committee of the American Bar Association, as well as the North American Energy Standards Board's contracting committee where he participated in drafting the NAESB standard master agreement for natural gas trading.
 Additionally, Mr. Kolobara is active in the International Energy Credit Associations' Contracts and Legal committee and its Dodd-Frank Act working group.
 As a member of the WSPP contracting committee, Mr. Kolobara participated in drafting of the WSPP standard master agreement for electricity trading.